Last modified: January 16, 2020 | Previous Versions

 5.3.
 Deprecation of Cloud Services.
 Subject to the Deprecation Policy, Google may discontinue any Cloud Services or any portion or feature for any reason at any time without liability to Customer.

 5.4.
 Evaluation Accounts.
-Evaluation accounts are only available for internal, non-commercial, non-production evaluation of the Cloud Services, may not process any personal data using the Cloud Services, and are not subject to the Data Processing and Security Terms.
+Evaluation accounts have a 60 day term and are only available for internal, non-commercial, non-production evaluation of the Cloud Services.
+Evaluation accounts may not process any personal data using the Cloud Services, and are not subject to the Data Processing and Security Terms.
 Customer may not use Evaluation accounts to engage in mining cryptocurrency.
 Certain Cloud Services and features may not be available for Evaluation accounts and Customer may not be able to convert an Evaluation account into a standard account.
 The SLA and Support do not apply to, and are not available for, Evaluation accounts.

 5.5.
 Limits.
 Certain Cloud Services products have specific limits for the number System Users or monthly, quarterly, or annual API calls for combined production and non-production API call usage as further defined in the Documentation.
 In the event Customer exceeds such limits in any calendar month, quarter, or annual period, Google will invoice Customer electronically for the excess API calls or System Users based on the API call and System User overage Fees.
 The total invoiced amount will be calculated based on the actual number of excess API calls or System Users.
 Customer may review its API call usage and System User amounts through the Cloud Services reporting tools.

 6. SUPPORT.
 Google will provide Support provided Customer is current on payment of all Fees.
 Such Support will be provided in accordance with the material terms and conditions described in Google’s technical support policy, a copy of which may be found at https://apigee.com/about/specification-sheets.